SoftSec-KAIST/BotScreen/README.md

 # BotScreen

-This repository contains implementation for paper ["BotScreen: Enabling Distributed and Real-Time Aimbot Detection"](https://).
+This repository contains implementation for paper ["BotScreen: Trust Everybody, but Cut the Aimbots Yourself"](https://).

 ## Dependencies